LaksCastro/todo/README.md

 You can check the working application at [this link.](https://laks-todo.netlify.com)

 # Turn on your machine
+Dont forget to check enviroment variables, in .env.example file, you can get your variables creating a new Firebase project [here](https://console.firebase.google.com/)

 Copy the repository:

     git clone https://github/LaksCastro/todo.git